patrickstowell/PHY303-Lectures-2024/unit4/phy303-unit4-parity-moments.md

 \end{equation}
 ```

 and we evaluate the magnetic moment from the expectation value of the magnetic moment operator in the state with the maximum possible z projection of the angular momentum.

 Based on the equations above, we can see that if the nuclear spin, $I$, or $j$ value of an unpaired nucleon is equal to zero, then $\mu=0$.
-So, the first basic shell model prediction is simply that all Even-Even $I=0$ states have no magnetic moment.
+So, the first basic shell model prediction is simply **all Even-Even $I=0$ states have no magnetic moment**.

-For other combinations of protons and neutrons, it gets more complicated, and we need to account for the gyromagnetic ratio in the equation.
+For other combinations of protons and neutron at higher orbital angular momentum, it gets more complicated, and we need to account for the gyromagnetic ratio in the equation.
 There are two components to $g$, governing the angular momentum $g_l$ and spin $g_s$, with different values for the proton and neutron.
 The total $g$ is calculated according to the coupling of $l$ and $s$ and the relation to $j$.

 The result, just given here is: